 Once again, knowing who you’re targeting will help you decide which social media venues to select and how to use targeting on Google Ads, Bing Ads, and display networks.

 Once you’ve determined who to target, which ad copy to use, and where to run the ads, you must make sure that click-throughs land on a website page that is highly relevant to your target segment.
 If you hope to move the prospect from a general lead to a more qualified one, the landing page must provide the information that was promised in the ad, and forms should be easy to understand and complete.

 It’s always useful to study what your closest competitors are doing and if their efforts are successful.
 You obviously shouldn’t copy what they’re doing.
-Instead, use insights learned by observing their campaigns and apply similar strategies for your business.
+Instead, use insights from observing their campaigns and apply similar strategies to your business.